renaudrenaud/pico_to_the_moon/README.md

 # pico_to_the_moon
-Raspberry PICO Neopixel ring code inside the rocket
+Raspberry PICO Neopixel ring code inside the rocket.

-A really litle project to animate a neopixel ring on the rocket cloud base.
+A really litle project with a Raspberry Pico, a neopixel ring and few lines of code for the rocket.

 ## Compoenents
 * one Raspberry Pi Pico